-When wildlife biologist Dr. Matthew Schnupp, Director of the Pennsylvania Game Commission's Bureau of Wildlife Management, began his career, the emphasis was on conserving habitat.
+When wildlife biologist Matthew Schnupp began his career, the emphasis was on conserving habitat.

-“The paradigm of wildlife management for the last 20 years has been habitat management,” he said, aiming to conserve the land and ecosystems animals require to thrive.
+“The paradigm of wildlife management for the last 20 years has been habitat management,” he says, aiming to conserve the land and ecosystems animals require to thrive.

-And while protecting habitat in the face of an expanding human population remains a critical priority, he sees a new paradigm emerging as infections like chronic wasting disease (CWD), white-nose syndrome, and West Nile virus take a toll on animals and the people who value them.
+And while protecting habitat in the face of an expanding human population remains a critical priority, he sees a new paradigm emerging as infections like chronic wasting disease, white-nose syndrome, and West Nile virus take a toll on animals and the people who value them.

-“Wildlife health is just so complex,” said Ellis, who directs the Northeast Wildlife Disease Cooperative (NWDC), a network of institutions that provides diagnostic services and other expertise to fish and wildlife agencies in 10 states.
+“Wildlife health is just so complex,” says Ellis, who directs the Northeast Wildlife Disease Cooperative, a network of institutions that provides diagnostics services and other expertise to fish and wildlife agencies in 10 states.
 “It involves, by necessity, multiple disciplines.
 You need modelers, you need epidemiologists, you need virologists, and on and on.
 State wildlife agencies generally don’t have those types of people on their staff.
 Through this program, we’re working with the Game Commission to identify its needs and help it get ahead of some of the problems wildlife diseases can bring.”

 The foundation of the new program lies in the complementary backgrounds of its three leaders: Ellis, Murphy, and Schnupp.

 Ellis joined Penn Vet in the fall of 2018.
-In her previous role at Tufts University’s Cummings School of Veterinary Medicine, she established and ran the NWDC, which she continues to direct from Penn.
+In her previous role at Tufts University’s Cummings School of Veterinary Medicine, she established and ran the Northeast Wildlife Disease Cooperative (NWDC), which she continues to direct from Penn.
 Upon arriving in Philadelphia, she aimed “to bring wildlife health and disease opportunities, especially research opportunities, to the students and faculty.”

 Murphy, a Penn Vet alum who has served on the faculty since 2005, had worked with Ellis for years as part of the NWDC.
 With a long-standing interest in wildlife issues and expertise in toxicology, she also has worked closely with the PGC and other state agencies through the PADLS New Bolton Center’s diagnostics work.

 Schnupp, like Ellis, is relatively new to Pennsylvania.
-He took the bureau director position in January 2018, after a lengthy tenure managing wildlife on a private ranch in Texas, where issues like CWD took up the majority of his time.
-Upon getting to know the PGC’s operations and priorities, he quickly discovered that the agency’s lone wildlife veterinarian, even while acting in concert with wildlife biologists, lacked the bandwidth to effectively confront a mounting tally of health and disease issues.
-As Schnupp started to envision a broader program to address these needs, he and Ellis got in touch, looped in Murphy and began developing a plan to work together.
+He took the bureau director position in January 2018 after a lengthy tenure managing wildlife on a private ranch in Texas, where issues like chronic wasting disease took up the majority of his time.
+Upon getting to know the Game Commission’s operations and priorities, he quickly discovered that the agency’s lone wildlife veterinarian, even while acting in concert with wildlife biologists, lacked the bandwidth to effectively confront a mounting tally of health and disease issues.
+As Schnupp started to envision a broader program to address these needs, he and Ellis got in touch, looped in Murphy and and began developing a plan to work together.

 The first target of Wildlife Futures was a no-brainer; it has emerged as the priority demanding the lion’s share of Schnupp’s time and attention, not to mention the agency’s money.
-That’s CWD, which is spread by misfolded proteins called prions and causes a contagious and fatal illness in deer.
-Though CWD has been a problem in states in the West and Midwest for a few decades, it’s a relatively new problem in Pennsylvania, where the first CWDpositive deer was found in 2012.
+That’s chronic wasting disease (CWD).
+Spread by misfolded proteins called prions, CWD causes a contagious and fatal illness in deer.
+Though CWD has been a problem in states in the West and Midwest for a few decades, it’s a relatively new problem in Pennsylvania, where the first CWD-positive deer was found in 2012.

-To Schnupp, CWD was low-hanging fruit for the fledgling Wildlife Futures Program, and Penn Vet wasted no time in responding.
+To Schnupp, CWD was the low-hanging fruit for the fledgling Futures program.
+And Penn Vet wasted no time in responding.
 In less than six months, in an effort led by Michelle Lucey Gibison, a new, USDA-accredited lab space for CWD testing was established at New Bolton Center, opening in December.
-The increased testing capacity aims to offer the PGC and hunters results back in seven to 10 days, with the ability to track test results online.
+The increased testing capacity aims to offer the PGC and hunters results back in 7 to 10 days, with the ability to track test results online.

 In addition, through Wildlife Futures, PGC, Penn Vet scientists, and others are working collaboratively to devise a science-backed response plan for CWD management that takes into account what is happening in other state agencies both within and outside Pennsylvania.

-“Wildlife health issues don’t respect state boundaries,” Schnupp said.
+“Wildlife health issues don’t respect state boundaries,” Schnupp says.
 “Wildlife Futures is an opportunity to collaborate on research and surveillance.
 That’s important because we’re not an island.”

 While CWD spurred the program’s earliest actions, it’s far from the only challenge in its sights.
 White-nose syndrome, for one, has decimated the state’s bat populations since it was first detected in Pennsylvania in 2008.
 PGC bat biologist Greg Turner is renowned for his years of research into the fungal disease, and his attempts at control and intervention.
 The partnership with Penn may lend even more support to those efforts.